retrocomputacion/retrobbs/readme.txt

 software, just unpack this archive into a directory of your choice.
 If you're upgrading a previous installation, make sure to not overwrite your configuration files with the ones included as example.

+  NOTICE: Starting at v0.20 all text parameters in the config file are expected to be encoded in ASCII, if you're updating from v0.10 remember to convert your PETSCII parameters.

 You can run this script from a command line by navigating to the Installation directory and then issuing: